-The Fellows and Study Groups program brings six or more prominent figures of the political world to campus each semester as IOP Fellows.
-Each Fellow hosts eight not-for-credit study groups throughout the semester in their areas of expertise, the formats of which range from traditional Q&A based discussion groups to skill-building workshops, often featuring guests.
-Selected students act as liaisons for the Fellows, helping to integrate the Fellows into the Harvard community, producing the weekly study groups, arranging additional Fellow events, and building relationships that often last for years into the future.
+The Fellows and Study Groups program brings six or more prominent figures of the political world to campus each semester as IOP Resident Fellows.
+Each Resident Fellow hosts eight not-for-credit study groups throughout the semester in their areas of expertise, the formats of which range from traditional Q&A based discussion groups to skill-building workshops, often featuring guests.
+Students apply to be liaisons for the Fellows, helping to integrate the Fellows into the Harvard community, producing the weekly study groups, arranging additional Fellow events, and building relationships that often last for years into the future.
 During their time here, the Fellows serve as an incredible resource and provide mentorship for both their liaisons and the broader Harvard community.

-Spring 2021 Study Groups begin the week of February 9 and conclude the week of April 12.
-Study Groups will be held from 4:30 - 5:30pm ET on Tuesdays, Wednesdays and Thursdays.
+Fall 2021 Study Groups begin the week of September 13 and conclude the week of November 1.
+Study Groups will be held on Tuesdays, Wednesdays, and Thursdays from 4:30 - 5:30pm ET and 5:00 - 6:00pm.
 Please visit the IOP Calendar for individual session information.

 Study group topics range from local to global issues, and are offered in a variety of formats, including project-based working groups, skill-building workshops, and traditional Q&A-based discussion groups.

 No prior experience with, or knowledge of, the topic is necessary.
 Participation in discussion is encouraged, as is weekly attendance, but neither is mandatory.
-Consistent with the Institute's mission, study groups are designed specifically to involve undergraduates, but they are open to all Harvard students, faculty, and staff, as well as the general public.
+Consistent with the Institute's mission, study groups are designed specifically to involve undergraduates, but they are open to all Harvard students, faculty, and staff.

-Study Groups are open to the public; however, preferential seating will be designated for both undergraduate and graduate students of the University.
-Also, because of room occupancy constraints and fire code regulations some people may not be able to enter the designated room of the study group.
+Study Groups are open to all members of the Harvard community; however, preferential seating will be designated for both undergraduate and graduate students of the University.
+Because of COVID-19 room occupancy constraints and fire code regulations, seating is restricted to the designated room of the study group.
+To ensure equitable access to study groups, Study Groups will be streamed via Zoom for the semester.
 In keeping with IOP study group tradition, all study groups are closed to press and not for attribution.
 No reporting on the study group is permitted.